legal resources necessary to hold negligent facilities accountable.

 Unfortunately, Michigan is known for being a state with constant problems in regards to nursing home neglect and abuse.
 Every year, it seems that professional standards and the quality of care in Michigan nursing homes continue to worsen.
 From the development of bed sores on patients to instances where the personal belongings of patients are stolen, there are clear cases in which the legal rights of residents are violated in Michigan every day.

 According to data gathered by Medicare, 122 (27%) of the 446 nursing homes rated in Michigan have been found to be below average compared to national statistics because of violations and deficiencies that led to substandard care.
 Did your loved one died prematurely from neglect or were they abused, neglected or mistreated while residing in a Michigan nursing facility?
-If so, contact the Michigan nursing home abuse & neglect attorneys at Nursing Home Law Center today to discuss filing a claim for compensation.
+If so, contact a Michigan nursing home abuse lawyer at Nursing Home Law Center today to discuss filing a claim for compensation.
 We offer every potential client a free case evaluation to determine the merit of their claim.

 Even though nursing home abuse is a widespread problem in Michigan, there are several statutes in place to help control this problem.
 The Michigan laws that set forth sanctions for nursing home abuse are the Adult Protective Services Act, the Abusing, Mistreating or Neglecting Patient Act and the Task Force on Elder Abuse.
 Under these acts, any medical worker with a reasonable suspicion that an elderly person is being abused must report the abuse to law enforcement.
 A person is required to report the abuse within 2 hours of first noticing the abuse.
 He or she must not wait any longer than 24 hours to report any suspicions of abuse.